teusH/MySense/SamenMetenTools/README.md

 The module consists about of 50% of documentaion and help texts.
 It gives a good overview of backgrounds of the website query interfaces and use.
 So read the module script!

+### Things2Xlsx.py
+Things2Xlsx will generate XLSX spreadsheet with overview of Things station names, location (GPS, address), station properties (owner, project, gemcode, reference station codes), and operational data of installed sensors (type, first and last timestamps, record count).
+The spreadsheets will show per sheet the historical and current stations information.

+The script uses municipality stations routine of the SamenMetenThings class module.

 ## Licensing
    Open Source Initiative  https://opensource.org/licenses/RPL-1.5 Unless explicitly acquired and licensed from Licensor under another